B4PzwL3YVGa6/sparrowdo/README.md

 ## --vagrant

-Export ssh configuration from vagrant host and sparrowdo against it.
+Export ssh configuration from vagrant host and run sparrowdo against it.

 Examples: